-In defining and operationalising accessibility, there is no one best approach because different situations and purposes demand different approaches (Handy and Niemeier, 1997).
-However, several criteria can be derived to evaluate the usefulness and limitations of accessibility measures for different study purposes.
-See, amongst others, Geurs and van Wee (2004).
-We summarise these criteria here as follows.
+In defining and operationalizing accessibility, there is no one best approach because different situations and purposes demand different approaches (Handy and Niemeier, 1997).
+However, several criteria can be derived to evaluate the usefulness and limitations of accessibility measures for different study purposes see, amongst others, Geurs and van Wee (2004).
+We summarize these criteria here as follows.

-9.5.1 Purpose of the study
+9.5.1 Purpose of the Study

-This is the starting point of the operationalisation process.
-What is the purpose of the study and, following from that, what is the main reason for analysing accessibility?
+This is the starting point of the operationalization process.
+What is the purpose of the study and, following from that, what is the main reason for analyzing accessibility?
 All other choices essentially follow on from this.
-The definition and operationalisation would, for example, strongly differ when the study purpose is to evaluate accessibility impacts of a transport project, or to analyse social equity effects, or the economic benefits that people derive from having access to opportunities.
+The definition and operationalization would, for example, strongly differ when the study purpose is to evaluate accessibility impacts of a transport project, or to analyze social equity effects, or the economic benefits that people derive from having access to opportunities.
 This means that the analysis of transport policy can be carried out through more aggregate, location-based accessibility measures, whereas the analysis of social equity effects requires a highly spatially differentiated and disaggregated analysis.
 The analysis of economic benefits would require choosing a utility-based accessibility measure that is directly linked to microeconomic theory.

 In the transport planning practice, there is also a link between the choice of the accessibility measure and policy objectives set in transport policy documents.
-Since the mid-20th century, the fundamental transport policy goal has been to achieve faster vehicle operating speeds.
+Since the mid-twentieth century, the fundamental transport policy goal has been to achieve faster vehicle operating speeds.
 To measure the effectiveness of transport policies to meet that goal, accessibility measures such as delay per capita, vehicle hours or money wasted while waiting in traffic and highway level of service have been used (Levine et al., 2012).
-These accessibility measures are however not simply after-the-fact assessments, but they are also used proactively to guide policy towards carbased transport investments (Levine et al., 2019).
-Analysis of over 170 Dutch municipal transport policy document shows that car-oriented mobility planning and the use of simple infrastructure-based accessibility indicators still dominates Dutch municipal transport planning.
-Locationbased accessibility measures are mostly found in transport policies of a few large cities and highly urban municipalities (Akse et al., 2021).
+These accessibility measures are however not simply after-the-fact assessments, but they are also used proactively to guide policy towards car-based transport investments (Levine et al., 2019).
+Analysis of over 170 Dutch municipal transport policy documents shows that car-oriented mobility planning and the use of simple infrastructure-based accessibility measures are mostly found in transport policies of a few large cities and highly urban municipalities (Akse et al., 2021).

-9.5.2 Scientific quality
+9.5.2 Scientific Quality